safops/.github/profile/README.md

 # Welcome to serviCreator
-This GitHub organization is managed by the servants of the Creator and is our only official online presence.
+This GitHub organization is managed by the servants of the Creator and is our only official online presence, it is the only the only site authorized by the Creator for our use.

 > [!CAUTION]
 > Always #PrayToVerify any online post or presence that claims to be written or administered by one or both of the servants of the Creator. [more information](https://github.com/orgs/serviCreator/discussions/4)

+## Our Current Priorities
+- The Great Storm
+- The Sound and the Fury
+- The AIDS cure Genocide
+- The Creator's Mission number 23 for Life on Earth

-# The Great Storm
+# About The Great Storm
 This will make the third time in human history that the Creator has decided to rain down His will.
-This will not be a simple rain, nor a flood, but the Great Storm.
+This will not be a simple rain event, nor a flood, but a Great Storm.

 > [!NOTE]
 > Arks are messages, not boats.
 Noah's ark (message) was that when the Creator rains, only the lower animals are exempt.

 # About The Sound and the Fury
+The Sound and the Fury is something the Creator knows is necessary to stop [The AIDS cure Genocide](https://GitHub.com/serviCreator/TAG).

+## About The AIDS cure Genocide (TAG)
-The Sound and the Fury is something the Creator knows is necessary to stop [The AIDS cure Genocide](https://GitHub.com/safops/TAG). the genocide was started by Gilead Sciences in response to an unexpected sure of HIV.
-Gilead Sciences paid the CIA indirectly to have the patient, Ken, and His servant Micah killed.
+The genocide was started by Gilead Sciences in response to an unexpected cure of HIV.
+Gilead Sciences paid the CIA indirectly to kill the patient, Ken, and the Creator's servant, Micah, who provided the single-dose formulation designed by the Creator to Ken.

 **The Creator was annoyed.**